AbhinavA10/ML-courses/Intro-DL-Keras/README.md

 ![tnah graph](./imgs/tanh.png)

 ### ReLU
-- most widely used activiation function
+- most widely used activation function
 - non-linear
 - does not activate all the neurons at the same time --- if input < 0, neuron will not be activated ==> network will have sparse connections
 - overcomes vanishing gradient problem